 Business Format Franchising: The granting of a license by one person (the franchisor) to another (the franchisee), which entitles the franchisee to trade under the trademark/trade name of the franchisor and to make use of an entire package, comprising all the elements necessary to establish a previously untrained person in the business and to run it with continual assistance on a predetermined basis.
 Both parties will sign a franchise agreement which is a legally binding contract, outlining obligations and responsibilities and usually lasts for 5 years.
 The franchisee pays an initial fee to get started and then an ongoing monthly fee which is usually a fixed amount or a percentage of turnover.
 In return, the owner of the brand (the franchisor), provides everything they need to start and run their business successfully.
 Usually, they will deliver all the initial training, tools, equipment and systems required and provide ongoing support through refresher training, business reviews and business planning.

 The fundamental elements of a business format franchise are piloting to prove the idea works and can be replicated; initial training to franchisees in the operation of the business; the ownership of the business by the franchisee and the capital investment they will have to make.

-The provision of ongoing support is also a vital element.
+The provision of ongoing support is a vital element.
 Whilst the franchisee is the owner of the business, it is important to bear in mind that it is the franchisor’s system and brand that the franchisee is operating under.
 An ongoing dialogue between franchisor and franchisee is crucial therefore in contributing to the success of each individual franchise unit and consequently, the franchise network.

 This video explains in depth how franchising works and provides some wonderful examples of franchise brands that are growing well using the franchising model and features some franchisees that are excelling too!